firetools/blenderfds.verification/README.md

 ![](https://github.com/firetools/blenderfds/wiki/images/logo.png)

 This is the repository of verification tools for *BlenderFDS*.

-Find the main BlenderFDS repository at [BlenderFDS repo](https://github.com/firetools/blenderfds).
+Find the main repository at [BlenderFDS repo](https://github.com/firetools/blenderfds).

-## How to verify BlenderFDS code
+## How to verify code

 Run the `verify.py` script.
 The outcome of the tests is written into the `results` directory.